rhcdc/rhcdc.github.io/_posts/2016-12-02-what-exactly-is-a-trebuchet!?.md

 > souls who are going to lost in the metropolis of internet.
 Technically
 > speaking, it's just another common Horcrux for the neon internet generation.

-So you shall not be surprised next time when you check manual of some siege engine and it reads:
+So you shall not be surprised next time when you check a manual of some siege engine and it reads:
 Behold!
 Strangers, let's first rest our weary bones!